guillaumebrunerie/guillaumebrunerie.github.io/index.md

 Contact
 =======

-You can contact me by email at the address <guillaume.brunerie@gmail.com>.
+You can contact me by email at the address <guillaume.brunerie@gmail.com> (or

-For professional emails related to ELK Studios, please use <guillaume.brunerie@elk-studios.com> instead.
+<guillaume.brunerie@elk-studios.com> for emails related to ELK Studios).
 </section>
 </div>